Robert Curthose: Instability and defections

 A revolt broke out in Maine when the Manceau heard of Robert's illness in late 1089.
 Preoccupied with the barons east of the Seine, Robert met with Fulk IV, Count of Anjou, and requested that he resolve the crisis.
 Fulk agreed if he was allowed to marry the daughter of Simon de Montfort, Bertrade, despite having been married thrice.
 Bertrade was in the care of her uncle, William of Évreux, and to secure the marriage, Robert had to grant William the lands of Ralph Asshead, and grant a series of castles to his nephew, William of Breteuil.
-Fulk succesfully suppressed the revolt in Maine for a year.
+Fulk successfully suppressed the revolt in Maine for a year.

 In November 1090, a revolt broke out in Rouen led by the Pilatenses, a faction of the city opposed to Robert's rule and led by Conan, the son of Gilbert Pilatus.
 As supposedly the wealthiest citizen of Rouen, Conan was supported by William Rufus in his revolt, and Robert had to hastily summon his vassals to assist him in crushing the riot.
 Henry, Robert's brother, was convinced to forget the duke's prior wrongs against him and come to his aid.
 Though he led his men bravely, Duke Robert's vassals convinced him to flee the city for his own safety, while Henry and Gilbert of L'Aigle crushed the revolt and captured many of its leaders.
 Conan was personally executed by Henry.

 But Robert's success here did not prevent failures elsewhere.
 In the same month, a private war broke out between Ralph of Conches and William of Évreux, and Ralph appealed to the duke for aid.
 Robert, under significant pressure, was not forthcoming, and Ralph then requested support from William of England.
 William quickly directed his satellites in Normandy to support Ralph, thus expanding the king's influence in the duchy.
 At the same time, in Maine, the Norman garrisons were expunged and Maine was claimed by Hugh of Este, a relative of Hugh IV.
 Only Hoël, Bishop of Le Mans stayed loyal to Robert and his resistance saw support for Hugh ultimately deteriorate.
 Hugh would ultimately sell the comital title to Helias of La Flèche.

+Cooperation and renewed conflict

+In early 1091, either January or February, King William launched an invasion of Normandy with a large fleet, establishing his base at Eu.
+Robert's barons abandoned him against Rufus, retreating to their castles.
+Robert ultimately required the aid of Philip of France once again, and the two marched against the city of Eu.
+However, before major fighting could begin, negotiations instead took place at Rouen.
+Robert surrendered the Abbey of Fécamp, the counties of Eu and Aumale, the territories of Gerard of Gournay and Ralph of Conches, and the castles of Cherbourg and Mont-Saint-Michel.
+All the barons who had been punished by either brother were to receive amnesty and their estates back.